mate-academy/Kickstarter/README.md

 # Kickstarter landing page (HARD)

-This project is a landing page about an enthusiastic project on Kickstarter.
+This project is a landing page about a futuristic wireless speaker.
 Created using HTML, SCSS, JavaScript and BEM.

 - [DEMO LINK](https://andrii-kovalskyi02.github.io/Kickstarter/)